Some effectivity questions for plane Cremona transformations

-On the other hand, over a finite field, especially one of characteristic $2$, Feistel introduced the same kind of Cremona transformations, except that he took the parameter $a$ to be $a=1$ always and he did not demand that $q$ be quadratic.
+except that he took the parameter $a$ to be $a=1$ always and he did not demand that $q$ be quadratic.
+Note that, in characteristic $2$, this map $f$ is the composite of two involutions:

+where $\a$ is the linear map $(x,y)\mapsto(y,x)$ and $\s(x,y)=(x,y+q(x))$.
 These maps are also known as \emph{round functions} and they are an essential element of \emph{Feistel ciphers} such as DES, the Data Encryption Standard.
 The Advanced Encryption Standard, AES, uses different Cremona transformations, but otherwise both DES and AES have a similar structure.
+In fact, as explained below, AES is a Cremona transformation that is an element of a Galois twist of the group of \emph{standard} Cremona transformations of $\P^{128}_{\F_2}$.
+This (the untwisted group, that is) is the group generated by $PGL_{128}(\F_2)$ and the standard non-linear birational involution $x_i{\mapstochar\dashrightarrow} x_i^{-1}$.

-Here is a toy model of DES ; it is a toy because it omits the key schedule.
-Taking the key schedule into account gives something like a noisy dynamical system, but where the noise is determined in advance, and known.
+Here is a toy model of DES ; it is a toy because it omits the \emph{key schedule}.
+Taking the key schedule into account, as is done below, gives something like a noisy dynamical system, but where the noise is wholly determined in advance, as part of the infrastructure.

-After Alice and Bob have established a key $K$ (for example, by using some version of public key cryptography based, say, on elliptic curves), the key determines, according to a fixed public procedure that is part of the infrastructure of the algorithm, a round function $f_K$ that is regarded as a non-linear but polynomial automorphism of some affine space $\A^n_k$ over a finite field $k$.
+After Alice and Bob have established a key $K$ (for example, by using some version of public key cryptography based, say, on elliptic curves), the key determines, according to a fixed public procedure that is part of the infrastructure of the algorithm, a round function $f_K=\a\circ\s_K$ that is a Cremona transformation of some projective space $\P^n_k$ over a finite field $k$.

-Then encryption of a message $M$ is this: break $M$ into blocks $M_i$, each of size $n$ (that is, $M_i$ is a $k$-point of $\A^n$) and then, for a fixed integer $N$ that is also part of the infrastructure of the algorithm, apply the transformation $f_K^N$ to the plaintext block $M_i$ and transmit $f_K^N(M_i)$.
+Once the key has been established, encryption of a message $M$ is this: break $M$ into blocks $M_i$, each of size $n$ (that is, $M_i$ is a $k$-point of $\A^n$) and then, for a fixed integer $N$ that is also part of the infrastructure of the algorithm, apply the transformation $f_K^N$ to the plaintext block $M_i$ and transmit $f_K^N(M_i)$.
 Decryption is: apply $(f_K^{-1})^N$ to each block $f_K^N(M_i)$ that is received.
+It is a basic requirement that, given possession of the key $K$, decryption should be as fast as encryption; this is achieved by constructing $f_K$ as the product of two involutions, and then decryption is merely the process of applying the same two involutions but in the opposite order.

+The key schedule amounts to fixing $k$-linear involutions $L_1,\ldots,L_N$ as part of the infrastructure (so that, in particular, the $L_i$ are independent of the key), defining $f_i=f_{K,i}=f_K\circ L_i$ and then taking encryption to be the iterate $f_N\circ\cdots\circ f_1$.
+Since each iterand $f_i$ is a product of three involutions, decryption is merely a matter of reversing the order of these involutions, and so is as cheap, in terms of time and memory, as encryption.

+AES can be described in similar terms.
+First, some Galois twist $\s$ of the standard non-linear birational involution